 However, don’t take this communication channel to only speak of themes about yourself, your company, your products, or news.
 That type of content will get old pretty fast, so the secret here is to draw attention through content with added value.
 Share content that educates your audience on themes related to your company and take this advantage to build a trusting connection with them.
 That way, they will find out about your products and services in a more natural way.

-One type of content that will help to educate your audiences in a faster and more engaging way is through video.
+One type of content that will help to educate your audiences in a faster and more engaging way is video.
 The use of explainers in many marketing strategies has skyrocketed in helping consumers engage with brands online.
 And this is no exception on LinkedIn.

 According to a study by Wyzowl, 96% of the people inquired have watched an explainer video to have a better understanding of or learning about a product or service.
 Often, 84% of people say that watching online videos of certain brands managed to persuade them into buying a product or service.